-Dean of the College of Agriculture and Natural Resources
+Dean, College of Agriculture and Natural Resources

 Ronald L. Hendrick is dean of the MSU College of Agriculture and Natural Resources (CANR).